shmelevdi/Roast/Readme.md

 # The Roast PHP-Framework

+What is a Roast?
+Roast - a simple PHP framework for a clean API and for nothing more.

+There are no view-controllers in it.
+All responses can be received only in JSON, XML, Text\Plain formats.

+The philosophy of the framework divides its logical parts into controllers and models.

+As an ORM, the framework uses [RedBeanPHP 5](https://github.com/gabordemooij/redbean).

 You can create a project of the Roast framework using the Composer (^v.2.0):

 `composer create-project shmelevdi/roast`